Owyn/CreativeExpansionPack/README.md

  1. Download the latest release of CEP1 [here](https://github.com/kota69th/CreativeExpansionPack/releases/tag/stable).

- 1.5. also download CEP2 update above it ( https://github.com/Owyn/CreativeExpansionPack/releases )
+ 1.5. also download CEP CEP (this) update above it ( https://github.com/Owyn/CreativeExpansionPack/releases )

  2. Drop everything within the .zip file in the the zip file into your game's root,